Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this paper, we propose a hierarchical blockchain-driven FL framework ChainFL to improve both efficiency and security of FL systems in the trustless edge computing environment.
-We adopt the sharding architecture to parallel the consensus among shards to scale the system throughput and then limiting the scale of information exchange and requirements of storage resources.
-To carry out the consensus on shard models, the cross-layer FL operation procedure and the virtual pruning of the mainchain are designed.
-Through the shard consensus and DAG-based mainchain consensus, asynchronous and synchronous optimization are effectively combined to deal with the stragglers and stale models.
-Moreover, the robustness of ChainFL to resist the attack of malicious entities is enhanced with the hierarchical consensus.
-The prototype of ChainFL is developed and deployed, and massive experiments run in this prototype demonstrated that ChainFL system provides acceptable and sometimes better training efficiency (by up to 14\%) and stronger robustness (by up to three times) compared with the existing main FL systems.
+In this paper, we propose ChainFL, a novel hierarchical blockchain-driven FL framework, designed to improve both the efficiency and security of FL systems in trustless edge computing environments.
+We adopt a sharding architecture to parallelize the consensus among shards, thereby reducing the scale of information exchange and storage resource requirements and scaling the system throughput.
+To reach a consensus on shard models, we design the cross-layer FL operation procedure and the virtual pruning of the mainchain.
+Through the shard consensus and DAG-based mainchain consensus, asynchronous and synchronous optimizations are effectively combined to address the stragglers and stale models.
+In addition, the hierarchical consensus enhances the robustness of ChainFL, making it more resistant to attacks from malicious entities.
+The prototype of ChainFL is developed and deployed, and extensive experiments conducted on this prototype demonstrate that ChainFL provides acceptable and sometimes better training efficiency (by up to 14\%) and stronger robustness (by up to three times) compared to conventional FL systems.

-For future works, the model replacement or double-spending attacks in ChainFL will be analyzed.
-Moreover, the incentive mechanism based on the blockchain will be investigated to stimulate IoT devices to participate in FL tasks.
+For future work, we plan to investigate model replacement or double-spending attacks in ChainFL and explore an incentive mechanism based on blockchain technology to encourage IoT device participation in FL tasks.